vauchey/GroundTruthHighAccuracyDataset/README.md

 # Particle filter meets hybrid octrees: an octree-based vehicle localization approach without learning (Submitted by [ESIGELEC](https://www.esigelec.fr/))

 ## News :
+* 2022/12/15 : Update dataset directories (datasets off-road will be availaibles soon)

 * 2020/07/17 : A new dataset is availaible  [here](#JULY) on same road than previous.

 * 2020/06/18 : A new dataset is availaible  [here](#JUNE) on same road than previous.